AndyFul/Hard_Configurator/README.md

 # Hard_Configurator ver.
 6.0.1.1 (July 2022)
 https://github.com/AndyFul/Hard_Configurator/raw/master/Hard_Configurator_setup_6.0.1.1.exe

-Support for Windows 11 added from version 6.0.0.0.
+Support for Windows 11 up to ver.
+21H1 added from version 6.0.0.0.

+## The current Windows 11 Insider version 22H2 is not compatible with Hard_Configurator.
+This is probably related to the introduction of Smart App Control which conflicts currently with Windows built-in SRP.
+If this issue will be solved by Microsoft, then Hard_Configurator will work also on Windows 11 ver.
+22H2.

 Please note: From the ver.
 5.1.1.1, the Recommended Settings on Windows 8+ works differently as compared to ver.
 5.0.0.0 (and prior).
 From the ver.
 5.1.1.1, the Recommended Settings and some other predefined setting profiles use "More SRP... " - "Update Mode" = ON, which